spartanhaden/whisper-typer/README.md

 # whisper-typer

-A small script that will type what you say using whisper.
+A small script that types what you say using whisper while holding a hotkey

 ## Usage